 Playa del Carmen, bursting and bustling with kitschy and generically pan-ethnic souvenir shops, is a truly soulless place.
 Its only redeeming feature was its proximity to Tulum and its many ancient, flooded cave systems.
-Their entrances, known as cenotes, are a major diving attraction and the chief object of Ann’s Winter 2015 perseveration.
+Their entrances, known as cenotes, are a major diving attraction and the chief object of my Winter 2015 perseveration.

 As it turns out, our Silfra dive buddy and perpetual third wheel Matt was bringing his girlfriend and ENTIRE family to crash our getaway.
 We decided to humor them and go on a couple of dives together.

 Our first stop was at Dos Ojos, the most famous and benign of the caverns.
 At its mouth we leapt into a pool full of swimmers, and watched from below a macabre yet mesmerizing dance of legs and torsos flailing in the rippling turquoise.
 In single file we followed the guideline into the cavern proper...
 Where Cozumel was fast drifts through fields of colors and coral formations, this was a world engulfed by stillness, with only the sounds of our breathing to punctuate the absolute darkness.
 Glimpses of limestone pillars and boulders, illuminated by our flitting torchlight, only heightened the beautiful terror of its chthonic passageways.

 We were seduced, by the weightless calm of the netherworld, by the pillars of enchanted light seeping through rocks.
 For the next pair of dives we plunged into Gran Cenote and Calavera.
 The latter had a deceptive entrance that was really a 10-foot drop from the ledge!